 The most interesting aspect of Moyale is its architecture – at least, the good number of traditionally built houses that are still standing.
 The Boran build in several styles, including circular mud-and-thatch huts, but in town the houses are rectangular, made of mud and dung on a wood frame, with a flat or slightly tilted roof projecting 1–2m to form a porch, supported by sturdy posts and tree trunks.
 The roof is up to 50cm thick, a fantastic accretion of dried mud, sticks, scrap and vegetation.
 Chickens and goats get up there, improving the roof’s fertility, and every time it rains another layer of insulating herbage springs up.
 As a result, the houses are cool while the outside temperature hovers above 30°C for most of the year.

 Even if you’re not intending to travel in Ethiopia (and if you haven’t got a visa already, you won’t be able to do so), the most interesting prospect in Moyale is to cross the valley into Kenya’s neighbouring state and spend a few hours there.
 For Kenyans and Ethiopians, the border is an open one.
-For foreigners wanting to have a short look around, this is sometimes permitted even without a visa: you’ll need to persuade the Ethiopian immigration officers that an hour or two in their country would make your day – and you will certainly have to leave your passport with them for safekeeping.
+It used to be possible for foreigners wanting to have a short look around to be granted entry for a couple of hours without a passport, but heightened security means this is no longer generally permitted.
+You can still try to persuade the Ethiopian immigration officers that a quick visit to their country would make your day – but you’ll certainly have to leave your passport with them for safekeeping.